NeuroJSON/jdata/JData_specification.md

    ]
 ```
 Each element of the `_MapData_` array may contain more than 2 elements; the additional
-elements will be treated as auxiliary data.
+elements shall be treated as auxiliary data.

 #### Tables